Datastore is a NoSQL document database built for automatic scaling, high performance, and ease of application development. Datastore features include:

 Comparison with traditional databases

-- The Datastore is designed to scale, allowing applications to maintain high performance as they receive more traffic:
+- Datastore is designed to automatically scale to very large data sets, allowing applications to maintain high performance as they receive more traffic:

 - Datastore writes scale by automatically distributing data as necessary.